vdharmaraj/PGDO_Proj3/README.md

 <h2>Tools required:</h2> Docker, Docker Hub, GitHub, Git, Linux (Ubuntu), Jenkins  </br>

 <h2>Mandatory changes to be made in Jenkinsfile when you want to use this project</h2>
-1. Its mandatory to change the Docker Hub Account ID after this Repo is forked by an other person </br>
+1. Its mandatory to change the Docker Hub Account ID after this Repo is forked/cloned by an other person </br>
     def dockerhubaccountid = "vikidvg" </br>